helidon-io/helidon/messaging/README.md

 transport's duplicate semantics on another; `valuesByName()` is only a derived grouped view and loses cross-name ordering.
-The closed `MessageHeaderValue` model supports null, text, immutable binary, boolean, integer, decimal, 32/64-bit floating point, timestamp, UUID, and opaque connector-encoded values. `Message.header(name)` remains a last-valued text convenience and never stringifies a typed value.
+The closed `MessageHeaderValue` model supports null, text, immutable binary, boolean, integer, decimal, 32/64-bit floating point, timestamp, UUID, and opaque connector-encoded values. `Message.header(name)` remains a last-valued text convenience and never stringifies a typed value. `MessageHeader.create(name, value)` accepts the corresponding Java types directly, including boxed integral and floating-point values; use the `MessageHeaderValue` overload for explicit null and opaque connector-encoded values.

 `localMetadata()` is a separate, immutable, exact-name map for values that follow the message envelope only inside the current process.
 It uses the same closed `MessageHeaderValue` value model, but it is single-valued and is never exposed through